 After describing the basic requirements for a pilot project participant, the subgroup described some essential topic areas that it envisioned should be the focus of the work of the pilot projects.
 The most important question to ask the groups was identified as "What are the institutional arrangements that the projects will consider, such as a JPA, Community Services District or a newly created special district?"
 Also, the pilots should clarify if they were planning on prioritizing private, public or a combination of both types of landowners in the region.
 Existing feedstock supply challenges specific to the pilot's region were also identified as a key area for research, and, how the state's plans to increase pace and scale of forest restoration and fuel reduction would impact these systems.
-Other questions centered around the impact of recent wildfires on biomass supply, taking into account the anticipated fluctuation in markets due to post-wildfire salvage becoming common in recent years.
+Other questions centered around the impact of recent wildfires on biomass supply, taking into account the anticipated fluctuation in markets due to post-wildfire salvage becoming common in recent years and a future with many more acres needing management with younger stand conditions.